100HnoMeuNome/thus/README.md

 ## Integrate

 Before using the CLI tool, you need to provide the credentials and hostnames of your service.

+### Guided configuration

+You can configure thus by using the command

+`thus --config`

+Which will ask a sequence of questions, then write out the configuration files for you.

+### Manual configuration

+If you choose to not use the guided method, you will need to create the .thus dir and configuration files credentials and config.
-1. Create a credentials file: ~/.thus/credentials.
+1. Create a credentials file: ~/.thus/credentials
 2. Enter the following in the file:

     [default]